ZackWilde27/Z3dPy/README.md

 # Installation Guide

-Download the latest release from the repo, or I guess I could give you a <a>link</a>
+Download the latest release from the repo, or I guess I could give you a <a href="https://github.com/ZackWilde27/Z3dPy/releases/tag/v0.1.0">link</a>

 Extract the zip folder to the same folder as your script, then import it with
 ```python